For the complete documentation index, see llms.txt. This page is also available as Markdown.

 In Linux, network cards (NICs) use NAPI (New API) polling to handle incoming packets.
 When an interrupt fires, the kernel disables further interrupts and polls the NIC, processing packets in batches.

-net.core.netdev_budget limits how many packets the kernel may process in a single SoftIRQ cycle before yielding the CPU and it's default is: 300 packets.
+net.core.netdev_budget limits how many packets the kernel may process in a single SoftIRQ cycle before yielding the CPU, and its default value is 300 packets.

 Home/Small Office

-Meaning around ~20 users: The default 300 is fine and changing it won't be noticeable.
+Meaning around ~20 users: the default value of 300 is fine, and changing it will likely not be noticeable.

 50 VPN users and above